wallabag/wallabag/.github/CONTRIBUTING.md

 Wallabag is then available on `http://127.0.0.1:8001`.

+Compose also derives the session, remember-me, and trusted-device cookie names from the selected port.
+This keeps logins independent when multiple stacks share `127.0.0.1`.
+Existing Docker development sessions require one new login after this change because their cookie names have changed.

-Compose normally derives its project name from the worktree directory.
+Compose normally derives its project name from the worktree directory and uses it to isolate containers, networks, and volumes.
 If that is not enough to isolate project resources, set `COMPOSE_PROJECT_NAME` explicitly alongside a unique port:

 ```console
 COMPOSE_PROJECT_NAME=wallabag-master PORT=8000 make dev-docker-up